Bagrat II Bagratuni: Revolt and capture

+Aftermath

 Bagrat's arrest provoked his subjects into killing Yusuf the next year.
 Al-Mutawakkil responded by sending a large army under the Turkic general Bugha al-Kabir into the country.
 Over the course of three years, Bugha methodically re-occupied and subdued the whole province of Arminiya, from the southern regions of Taron and Vaspurakan up to the principalities of Caucasian Albania and most of Iberia in the north.
 The princes of Armenia remained divided and focused on their own personal rivalries, facilitating the Abbasid re-conquest by fighting alongside the Caliph's troops and handing over their rivals into captivity.
 The re-imposition of Abbasid authority was also marked by tens of thousands of executions among the male fighting population, and did not spare the princely families, whether Christian or Muslim, either: by the time of Bugha's return to Samarra in 855, most of the princes of Armenia were captives in the Caliph's court along with their sons.
+Bugha's campaign also resulted in the capture of Bagrat's sons, Ashot and David, who were sent to the Caliph along with their relatives.

+Legacy

-Nevertheless, gradually, the Armenian princes were released and their lands restored to them or their sons: Bagrat was succeeded by his sons Ashot and David as rulers of Taron, although a portion of the region seems to have passed to a member of the Artsruni family, Gurgen I Artsruni the son of Abu Belj.
+Bagrat was succeeded in Taron by his sons, Ashot and David-Arkayik, as rulers of Taron, although a portion of the region seems to have passed to a member of the Artsruni family, Gurgen I Artsruni, son of Abu Belj.
 The title of sparapet was given to Ashot V Bagratuni, son of Smbat, who in 862 also became "prince of princes", leading eventually to his establishment of the virtually independent Bagratid Kingdom of Armenia in 884.

+Despite Bagrat's defeat, his struggle and sacrifice gained symbolic significance in the formation of Armenian national identity.
+Bagrat Bagratuni's example showed that even in an unequal struggle, Armenian princes were willing to sacrifice themselves for the sake of freedom.